dida-do/GeoGrapher/docs/source/advanced_cutting.rst

 -----------------------------------

 Suppose you want to select rasters that

-- were taken between 10am and 4pm
+- were taken between 10am and 4pm, and
-- and contain at least 3 vector features.
+- contain at least 3 vector features.

 You can write a custom ``RasterFilterPredicate`` to do this::

     from geographer.cutters import RasterFilterPredicate